MachiavelliII/machiavelli.github.io/_posts/2024-02-27-HackTheBox_0xBOverchunked_Web_Challenge_Write_up.md

 Play around with the search bar to understand how it works, then test it for vulnerabilities.

 While navigating through the files, if you look at `Cursor.php`, you’ll see two functions: `unsafequery` and `safequery`.
-The `unsafequery` function takes `$pdo` and `$id` as arguments and executes them inside an SQL query without a prepared statement.
+The `unsafequery` function takes `$pdo` and `$id` as parameters and executes them inside an SQL query without a prepared statement.
 However, the `safequery` function takes the same parameters and executes them using a prepared statement.

 **Note:** If you don’t know what a prepared statement is, you can read about it here → [Prepared Statements](https://www.w3schools.com/php/php_mysql_prepared_statements.asp)